-Two laboratory periods of two and one-half hours each and three one hour lectures are held each week, the first half hour of which is devoted to a laboratory talk, when the results of work done on the previous day are considered in detail and new work discussed.
-Parallel reading is assigned on essential subjects that cannot be covered satisfactorily in the short course of lectures given.
+The course in Pathology consists of two laboratory periods of two and one-half hours each and three one hour lectures weekly, the first half hour of which is devoted to a laboratory talk, when the results of work done on the previous day are considered in detail and new work discussed.
+Parallel reading is assigned on essential subjects that cannot be entirely covered in the lecture course.

 At the end of the term both practical and written examinations are held.
-Partial tests are given irregularly during the practical course, the results of which are incorporated with the final grades.
+Tests are given irregularly during the course, the results of which are incorporated with the final grades.